MurtazaMajid/British-Airways-Analysis/README.md

 - Test additional resampling strategies such as ADASYN or class weighting as alternatives to SMOTE
 - Build a feature importance plot for the best-performing model to identify the top drivers of booking completion
 - Explore whether `purchase_lead` alone is predictive enough to build a lightweight early-warning model
-- Bring in external data such as seasonality or route pricing to enrich the feature set
+- Bring in external signals such as seasonality or route pricing to enrich the feature set

 ---